jhowkNx/Master-Unlocker/README.md

 # Welcome to Master Unlocker

-## :warning: The feature list is not complete atm.

 ### Master Unlocker is a popular and exclusive script for the 2Take1 Menu.

-### Its function is to unlock, get the best and rarest items in the game.
-Even those who have not yet been officially released.
+## :warning: Some features are only available for the donor version
+### Thank to @Rimmuru for sharing the updated/complete list of features

-## The following options are in the script
+## The following options are in the script (Some limited to donors)

 - Casino Options
 	- Acquire Chips (TAB)